reishenrique/auth-jwt-provider/README.md

 ### Important Note!
 - This project is being carried out for testing and personal studies purposes.
 All decisions made are for study cases.
 - If you have any suggestions, improvements, or feedback that could contribute to the enhancement and growth of the project, feel free to share your thoughts.
 I am open to discussing any ideas that could help improve the project.

+### Starting the application locally
+1º - Install the application dependencies using the command: ``npm install``

+Note: The server will only run on a UNIX-based operating system (Linux or macOS) due to the Redis instance created for asynchronous processing.
+If you are using Windows, install WSL and Redis on your machine.

+2º - Open a terminal in WSL just to start the Redis server, and type the command: ``redis-server``

+3º - In another terminal, type the command: ``npm run dev`` and the application will run normally on your local machine for testing